12 jurors about to decide Derek Chauvin's fate after closing arguments

 "We don't look at this incident from the perspective of a bystander," Nelson said.
 "We look at it from the perspective of a reasonable police officer."

-The contentions of the defense in its closing arguments served as a blueprint for Blackwell's rebuttal that included Nelson misleading jurors when he said that the prosecution must prove beyond a reasonable doubt that heart problems and illicit drugs didn't contribute to the death.
-"That's not the law," Blackwell said, who pointed out that Dr. Baker made note of those two factors among the contribution reasons for Floyd's death.
+The contentions of the defense in its closing arguments served as a blueprint for Blackwell's rebuttal.
+He alleged that Nelson misled jurors when he said that the prosecution must prove beyond a reasonable doubt that heart problems and illicit drugs did not contribute to the death.
+"That's not the law," Blackwell said, who pointed out that Dr. Andrew Baker's autopsy results made note of those two factors among the contributing reasons for Floyd's death.

 Blackwell showed the jurors graphic illustrating the 17,026 days of Floyd's life, and how he survived all of days until May 25, 2020, the day Chauvin and Floyd crossed paths.